vincent-isaac/Lab-Ex.-No---8-Execute-a-program-for-pick-place-operations-in-Doosan-Industrial-Cobot-using-DRL-st/README.md

 ## Results:

-Thus, program for Straight-line and Circular interpolation in Doosan Industrial Cobot using DRL studio is executed.
+Thus, program for pick and place in doosan industrial cobot using DRL studio has been successfully completed